-Butter to ghee conversion is the basic course of ghee making.
-Mostly unsalted milk butter is used for making ghee, and it is a slow cooking course that involves a constant clarification process for making ghee clarified butter.
+Butter to ghee conversion is the introductory course of ghee making.
+Mainly unsalted milk butter is used for making ghee, and it is a slow cooking course that involves a constant clarification process for making ghee-clarified butter.

 Ghee producers may use multiple processes to produce ghee from butter.
 In the home-based method, butter to ghee conversion is done to produce ghee on a small scale.
-Here, product quality is not assured as the commercial ghee production process.
+Product quality is not as assured here as in the commercial ghee production process.

 Butter to ghee conversion: quality management

-For making grass fed ghee, grass butter is used to make grass-fed ghee.
-Grass-fed butter is a more nutrition-rich dairy product that contains more CLA and butyrate than non-grass fed dairy butter.
+Grass-fed butter is used to make grass-fed ghee.
+Grass-fed butter is a more nutrition-rich dairy product that contains more CLA and butyrate than non-grass-fed dairy butter.
 Ghee-making is a detailed process.
-Unless you use 100% pure milk fat, you cannot expect to prepare 100% pure ghee, and, in the process, you may experience substantial fat loss.

 Why is unsalted butter used?

-Ghee is of blunt taste.
-If salted butter is used in ghee making, it generates an extra quantity of foam, and that causes fat loss.
+Ghee is of blunt, neutral taste.
+If you use salted butter in ghee making, it generates an extra quantity of foam, and that causes fat loss.
 If you want to convert unsalted butter to salted butter, that is possible, but you cannot make salted ghee unsalted.

 Furthermore, the taste of the ghee may get tampered with.
 Pure ghee is of a neutral flavor, but ghee produced from salted butter will taste salty and may contain salt, which is against the purity standard of ghee.